 Hard to believe…

-As the Principal Design Lead / Mixed Reality Envisioneer in The Microsoft Garage, I get to turn wild ideas into reality every day.
+As the Design Lead for the The Microsoft Garage, I get to turn wild ideas into reality every day.

 My role involves working at every altitude of Design, and across all aspects of Engineering.
 One hour I may be setting high-level strategy, and the next delivering final executions.
 Never a dull moment in this business.

 My passion for many years has been interactive visualization – the art of clearly communicating key concepts quickly, at the right level, with the ability to explore more deeply.
 The most interesting part of all that to me is enabling people to experience information in completely new ways.